greatbit/java-utils/README.md

 Time
 ==========
-Get long - time of the beginning of the day of porvided time
+Get long - time of the beginning of the day for provided time

 ```
 TimeUtils.getStartOfTheDay(new Date().getTime());